-The importance of your novel's first chapter cannot be underestimated.
-It's the chapter that introduces your book to the world – the chapter that needs to draw in agents and publishers and readers alike.
+The importance of your novel’s first chapter cannot be overestimated.
+It’s the chapter that introduces your book to the world – the chapter that needs to hook readers, agents and publishers alike.
 (No pressure or anything!)

 Here are seven of the most important elements to include in your novel’s first chapter.